Understanding how trout feed and what trout eat is one of the most important aspects to becoming a success.

 Grasshoppers are a favorite trout food, as they pack a decent amount of energy in one go.
 If you’re wondering, how do trout catch grasshoppers, the answer is that hoppers simply aren’t great fliers!
 They will often fall into the water and into the path of a waiting trout.
 If you spot any grasshoppers where you’re fishing, note the color and size and try to match this to your fly.
 You might have luck with a Joe’s Hopper, a Club Sandwich, or a Turck’s Tarantula pattern.

 Ants and beetles are other terrestrial insects that brown trout love to eat.
 For ants, make sure you use ant patterns that have two clear body lobes.
 Beetle and ant flies can be hard to see out on the river, especially when a beetle rides low in the water.
-A good tip: Use an imitation that has a bright indicator to make it easier to spot, or alternatively, you can use a grasshopper fly as an indicator.
+A good tip: Use an imitation that has a bright indicator to make it easier to spot, or alternatively, you can use a grasshopper fly pattern as an indicator.

 Other terrestrials that the browns will eat if they land in the stream include inchworms, crickets, spruce moths, and cicadas.